Hair Transplant Donor Area: Need to Know Everything

 Body Hair Transplant (BHT) Techniques

-For patients with limited scalp hair, Body Hair Transplant (BHT) techniques may be considered.
-Hair from the beard, chest, or other body parts is harvested for transplantation to the scalp.
+For patients with limited scalp hair, surgeons may consider Body Hair Transplant (BHT) techniques.
+They harvest hair from the beard, chest, or other body parts and transplant it to the scalp.

 Pros and Cons of Using Body Hair